TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 2/Job 2.7.md

 ---

-So Satan went forth from the presence of Jehovah, and smote Job with sore boils from the sole of his foot unto his crown.
+So Satan went forth from the presence of Yahweh, and struck Job with painful sores from the sole of his foot to his head.